RN to BSN: The 2020-2021 Definitive Guide

 According to the Bureau of Labor Statistics, the demand for nurses is strong and the outlook through 2026 indicates a growth rate of about fifteen percent.
 The drivers of the professional growth include the laws, policies, and the changing US population.
 Laws like the Affordable Care Act brought healthcare insurance to millions of Americans including low-income families.
 The ACA also strengthened hospitals and other medical services providers with reforms that emphasized the value of medical care, lower readmissions, and increased positive patient outcomes.

-RN to BSN Timeline
+How Long Does an RN to BSN Take?

 If you are already working as a RN, you may wonder how long it will talk to complete your BSN.
 Here’s a look at a typical timeline from RN to BSN.